grandstaish/paperparcel/README.md

 }
 ```

 As you can see, `SparseArrayAdapter` has a dependency on another `TypeAdapter` to handle the parcelling of its items, but the item type is not hard-coded (it is generic).

-You can take advantage of this power to easily add support for container types that don't come out of the box, e.g. `RealmList` for [Realm](https://github.com/realm/realm-java), various non-java `Collection` types in [Kotlin](https://github.com/JetBrains/kotlin/), or even `ImmutableList` for [Guava](https://github.com/google/guava).
+A `TypeAdapter` can list any number of `TypeAdapter` dependencies as constructor parameters and PaperParcel will resolve them at compile time.
+You can take advantage of this power to easily add support for container types that don't come out of the box, e.g. `RealmList` for [Realm](https://github.com/realm/realm-java), various non-java `Collection` and `Tuple` types in [Kotlin](https://github.com/JetBrains/kotlin/), or even `ImmutableMap` for [Guava](https://github.com/google/guava).

 ## Excluding Fields